userpersona/lodashmethods/README.md

-# lodashmethods
+# userPersona first library
-some lodash methods
+(some lodash methods)

 # **_.clamp (number, [lower], upper):**
-## Clamps number within the inclusive lower and upper bounds.
+## Clamps allows you to select a number within two conditions, the upper and the lower, if the number that you want to clamp is lower than the lowest number it will return the lower. if it is bigger than the upper number it will return the upper number.

 ## Arguments
 **number (number)** : The number to clamp.